 Income and benefits from equity-based remuneration are assessed in box 1.
 This type of remuneration is generally taxable at the moment the benefit becomes unconditional (share) or exercised (stock options).
 The income is pro-rated for the period it is earned (e.g. the vesting period) in case the individual worked in more than one country during this period.
 The Dutch taxable income is determined based on the net benefit (i.e. gross benefit minus any exercise price paid).
 Furthermore, a discount applies on the taxable value in case of a holding lock or forced postponed exercise date.

 A new amendment to the Dutch employee stock option regime will apply as of 1 January 2023.
 Generally speaking, employee stock options are taxable once exercised.
 As of 1 January, however, in case shares are not tradable after the exercise of the stock options, the taxable moment will be deferred until the shares do become tradable.
 An employee may, however, elect (in writing) to keep exercise as the taxable moment.

 Income from self-employment is assessed in box 1.

 Income from savings and investments (e.g. dividends) is, as such, not taxable.
-However, the net assets (assets minus debts) valued on 1 January of an individual are deemed to generate an annual fixed return on investment.
-This fixed return is taxed in box 3 at a flat rate of 30%.
+However, the assets of an individual valued on 1 January are deemed to generate an annual fixed return on investment.
+This fixed return is taxed in box 3 at a flat rate of 32%.
 All net assets that are not intended for daily use and that are not taxed in box 1 or box 2 belong to the box 3 taxable base.
 For residents and non-residents, part of the taxable base is exempt and several specific deductions can be applicable.

 Interest income that does not qualify as income from substantial interest (see below) is taxed in accordance with the rules on the taxation of dividend income, i.e. taxable in box 3.
 The actual interest income received is thus not taxable.